 If you are experienced in these kinds of landscaping and DIY projects, then you might be able to install timber or concrete sleepers.
 The risk is that if the ground is not perfectly adjusted, the retaining wall won’t be of any benefit.
 You need to take the right measurements into account so that the retaining wall actually prevents soil erosion.

-Despite a simple appearance, retaining walls require quite a bit of planning.
+Despite a simple appearance, they require quite a bit of planning.
 Soil is heavy, and the walls need to retain their shape over the years.
 Consider that a basic retaining wall (1.5 metres x 4 metres) will have to support about 20 tonnes of soil.
 The higher the wall, the greater the risk of a miscalculation.
 You’ll end up with a wall that breaks, costing you a small fortune to fix.

 At the end of the day, it depends on your preferences.
 You can reduce costs by going for treated pine at a combined cost in Sydney of around $250 per square metre including supply and installation.
 You’ll get around 10 years out of them before you need a replacement.

 Concrete sleepers might cost closer to $400 per square metre, and you’ll get 15 – 20 years out of them.
 In many ways, it’s just a tradeoff depending on what you’re looking for and what your financial situation is.
-Where possible, always keep retaining walls small and short.
+Where possible, always keep holding walls small and short.
 This will allow you to afford better quality materials.

 Create elegant retaining walls in Sydney